OpenLocalizationOrg/hyperVTest/virtualization/hyperv_on_windows/develop/make_mgmt_service_test.md

 ## What is a VM Service?
 Adding this sentence for testing HO-HB process.
 VM Services are services that span the Hyper-V host and virtual machines running on the host.

-Test update to verify the bug fixing.
+TEST update for XLF2.0.
 Hyper-V now (Windows 10 and Server 2016+) provides a non-network connection which allows you to create services spanning the host/virtual machine boundary while preserving Hyper-V’s fundamental requirements around tenant/hoster isolation, control, and diagnosable.

 Hyper-V will continue to provide a base set of in-box services (integration services) for basics (such as time sync) and for common requests we receive, but now anyone can write and deploy a VM service as needed.